UniversityofCambridgeMuseums/research-hub/_collections/herbarium.md

 •	Phylogenetic revision of the family Neuradaceae, led by Department of Plant Sciences, 2018-
 •	Growing Networks, Getty funded project, led by th Fitzwilliam Museum (non-CU partners including Royal Horticultural Society, Royal Botanic Gardens Kew, Natural History Museum, and Royal Botanic Gardens Edinburgh)
 •	Mobile Museum: Economic Botany in circulation, AHRC funded project, led by Royal Botanic Gardens Kew and Royal Holloway University of London (non-CU partners include World Museum Liverpool, National Museum Wales, and Glasgow Museum)

+<h3>Future priority areas</h3>
+Future priority areas and areas of potential for research collaboration include (but are very definitely not limited to):

+•	Cambridge Digital Library and Cambridge Digital Humanities
+•	Darwin Correspondence Project and UL Special Collections
+•	Cambridge Conservation Initiative and IUCN

+<h2>Context and capacity</h2>

+<h3>Associated academic departments</h3>

+The Hebarium is part of the Department of Plant Sciences, within the University's School of Biological Sciences.

+<h3>Staffing</h3>

+1 member of staff

+<h3>Planning timeframes</3>

+When proposing a collaboration, please give as much time as possible, due to the Herbarium's limited capacity.
+However, the Herbariumcan be relatively responsive if input needed is limited – or if additional resource is available.
+For research work, if you need student input, please time your project to the academic terms.
+For projects to start in Michaelmas term for undergraduates, and Summer Students to be applying for funding in Lent term, a year in advance would be ideal to be able to pitch projects to students at appropriate times in the academic year.